jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ShowToc: true
 ---

-In this post, we're going to go through the early stages of building a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
-A modulator is one of the most critical pieces of a communucation system.
-It's the device responsible for taking the data you want to transmit, and using it to modify a characteristic of a high carrier frequency signal.
-Usually the phase, frequency, or amplitude.
-Without modulators, the ease and reliability of long distance communications would be impossible.
+In this post, we're going to implement the first few stages of a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
+A modulator is a critical piece of any communication system.
+It's the device that converts data into a physical shift of a high frequency carrier frequency signal.
+The carrier signal "carries" the modulated signal through the air to a receiver, where this shift is detected and converted back to data.
+Without modulators, reliable, long distance communication would be impossible.

 We'll start with a little history, and a little math.
 After that, we'll get into the nuts-and-bolts of how it all works.
-The code I'll present and explain later on is the same type of code I write in actual design simulations.

 ## Background and Motivation